nelson123-lab/Virtual_paint/README.md

-Steps for this implementation:- Importing libraries, assigning BGR values for color. ...
+# Virtual Paint using OpenCV

-Step-1 – Importing required libraries. ...
+Steps for this implementation:-
-Step-2 – Creating a window, that provides various options. ...
+1. Importing libraries, assigning BGR values for color.
-Step-3 – Capturing a video using a webcam and grabbing frames. ...
+2. Importing required libraries.
-Step-4 – Using different morphing techniques. ...
+3. Creating a window, that provides various options.
-Step-5 – Displaying output.
+4. Using different morphing techniques.
-Aug 29, 2020
+5. Displaying output.